ang1337/random-ctf-writeups/RPISEC-lab7A/lab7A_my_writeup.md

 Also, consider this line of code in ```print_index``` function: ```messages[i]->print_msg(messages[i]);```.
 Initially, the ```print_message``` function is intended to be called always via this function pointer
 , but the above mentioned corruption allows to overflow the chunk and overwrite the function pointer of the next chunk in memory with arbitrary address.

 Let's take a look how instruction pointer can be controlled via the corruption.
-I'm using ```pwntools``` Python framework which eases
+I use ```pwntools``` Python framework which simplifies
 A LOT of tasks during the exploit development.
 A convenient shellcoding and GDB integration are my favorite ;)

 ```